-He’s also interested in studying accountability in grievance redress for e-governance systems in socio-economically developing contexts.
+They are also interested in studying accountability in grievance redress for e-governance systems in socio-economically developing contexts.
 “I want to know how these systems operate and how they are used by people.
 What kind of response do people get when they file a complaint or a grievance?”

 A native of Mumbai, Megh earned a bachelor’s degree in computer engineering from the University of Mumbai, and master’s in computer science from the University of Toronto.
-He worked as a software engineer in India before pursuing a doctorate.
+They worked as a software engineer in India before pursuing a doctorate.

-He chose UMSI for several reasons after considering other American universities.
+They chose UMSI for several reasons after considering other American universities.

 “I chose UMSI because of my background in computer science and I was interested in answering social science and research questions.
-I thought UMSI was a good fit,” he says.
+I thought UMSI was a good fit,” they say.
 “There were people I wanted to work with, including (associate professors) Joyojeet Pal and Kentaro Toyama.
 I met them both before coming here.
 I like the fact that there are people who are engaged in different types of research.”

-Megh hasn’t quite decided on a career path but believes it will be research focused.
+Megh hasn’t quite decided on a career path but believes it will be research-focused.